lucasscharenbroch/personal-site/content/projects/pocket-cube-solver.md

 }
 {{< /highlight >}}

-Removing the dot-product lines caused the program's lag to disappear, so the extra work of allocating 12 Vector objects (though they only consisted of 3 doubles each) was dragging the program down significantly.
-Adding the "inline" modifier to Vector's constructor and the dot function fixed the problem.
-Moral of the story: heap allocation vs stack allocation makes a big difference, especially in nested loops.
+Removing the dot-product lines caused the program's lag to disappear, so the extra work of allocating 8 Vector objects and computing 4 dot products was dragging the program down significantly.
+Adding the "inline" modifier to Vector's constructor and the dot function cut the lag significantly.
+Moral of the story: small optimizations can make a big difference, especially in nested loops.